gswsfh/BFRL-Net/README.md

-# BFRL-Net
+# BFRL
-This is a model from the paper "BFRL-Net: Unlocking the Mysteries of Encrypted Traffic".
+This is a model core implementation from the paper "Robust Multi-tab Website Fingerprinting Attacks for Flawed Traffic".
-### How to train
+### Environment
 Please first install the runtime environment in requestments.txt.
 ```
 pip install -r requirements.txt